 Armed Forces Day 2022

-This year, Armed Forces Day was on 25 June and to launch Armed Forces Week starting from Monday 20 June, a Raising of the Flag ceremony took place outside the Civic Centre at 11am.
+Armed Forces Day in 2022 was on 25 June and to launch Armed Forces Week, a Raising of the Flag ceremony took place outside the Civic Centre at 11am on Monday 20 June.

 On 26 June, an Armed Forces Day celebration took place at Civic Park between 10am to 5pm, organised by the Ashford Poppy Appeal team and supported by Ashford Borough Council.
 More information on this event is available on Facebook.

 The annual Armed Forces Day ‘Raising of the Flag’ Ceremony took place on Monday 21 June 2021 at the Civic Centre.

 The Mayor of Ashford, Cllr Callum Knowles was joined by the Mayor of Tenterden, Cllr Dr Lisa Lovelidge, the Leader of Ashford Borough Council and the Chief Executive.

 Also in attendance were representatives from the Royal Navy, the British Army, the reservists, veterans, councillors and the Royal British Legion.

 Across the nation, on the last Monday in June each year a special flag is raised and flown in recognition of Armed Forces Week.

 On Monday 22 June 2020 outside Ashford Borough Council’s Civic Centre, six representatives of the council and Royal British Legion paid their respects taking into consideration the current Covid-19 pandemic and the requirement for social distancing.